 "Tavern Scene" by David Teniers‘The Captain’ by Phil S. Rogers The Society June 6, 2020 Beauty, Poetry 4 Comments The captain stood amidst his crew, and wiped the bar for someone new.
 To make them laugh he’d tell a joke and light himself another smoke to cover up the smell of gin, And lasting feelings of chagrin.
 The captain stood amidst his crew, a round been drunk and payment due.
 They all looked young, or he felt old, he thought again what he’d been told by friends he knew in younger days, but they had gone their sundry ways.
 The captain stood amidst his crew, for some, their names he hardly knew.
 They deemed him wise because of age and thought of him a proper sage to council others wrong from right, though faces changed from night to night.
 The captain stood amidst his crew, another year was almost through.
 Perhaps next year his life would change, he knew that most had felt it strange that he would stay so many years, through endless dreams, a million tears.
 The captain stood without his crew, outside the sky turned grayish blue. for one more night had come and gone.
 He thought of the approaching dawn, and only knew he could not wait, to end his life at forty-eight.
 “Hey captain,” said one of his crew, A girl unnoticed, someone new, A quiet face and pretty smile.
 He asked if she would stay a while; they talked until the break of dawn, Emerging from a life bygone.
 Phil S. Rogers is a sixth generation Vermonter, age 72, now retired, and living in Texas.
 He served in the United States Air Force and had a career in real estate and banking.
 He previously published Everlasting Glory, a historical work that tells the story of each of the men from Vermont that was awarded the Congressional Medal Of Honor during the Civil War.
-NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+NOTE TO READERS: If you enjoyed this poem or other content, please consider making a donation to the Society of Classical Poets.
+NOTE TO POETS: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
 Feel free to treat this page as your home and remove anyone here who disrespects you.
 Simply send an email to firstname.lastname@example.org.
 Put “Remove Comment” in the subject line and list which comments you would like removed.
 The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Please see our Comments Policy here.
 CODEC News:Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Responses Joe Tessitore June 6, 2020 This is a great poem and another example of story-telling at it’s best.
 Reply Peter Hartley June 6, 2020 Phil – Yes, a very good short piece of narrative poetry with a happy ending, or what we hope will be a happy ending, well written.
 Reply Susan Jarvis Bryant June 6, 2020 What a Saturday morning treat.
 This poem romps along with rhyme, rhythm, a tale of an inner tempest and a glimmer of sunshine in the closing stanza.
 Wonderful!
 Thank you very much, Mr. Rogers.
 Reply C.B.
 Anderson June 6, 2020 Phil, Yes, we all like happy endings and smiley faces, but there are a few places where a bit of polish might come in handy.
 In stanza 2, line 2 “a round been drunk” makes no grammatical sense.
 “A round was drunk, with payment due” might solve the problem.
 In line 3 of the same stanza, more than a comma is needed at its end because in the next line you begin a new sentence.
 In stanza 3, line 4 “and thought of him” is an odd construction. “and thought he was” would be much better.
 In stanza 4, line 1 something stronger than a comma is needed at the end because you begin a new sentence in the next line.
 Similarly in line 3 of the same stanza.
 And again in the first line of stanza 5.
 In line 2 a comma , rather than a period, is required, because the next line starts with “for.”
 Overall, Phil, I liked where you went with this poem, and especially your nod to women enlisted in the military.
 In this regard, America is catching up with Israel.
 Also, you seem to have an innate sense for meter, which many younger poets find hard to master.
 But don’t get cocky — you are only one year older than I am, and I tend to piss people off.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email. Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.